VORPCORE/RDR3natives/README.md

 - Provide examples and, if possible, cite your sources so your research can be verified.
 - To try guess a native name using this link [natives ABC](https://gist.github.com/fingaweg/2a7653c73daf985f73667e9c424cb624)

+### valid param types and return types
+- look in schema.json

 ### Credits
 - Cfx
 - alloc8or native DB